aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 cluster.addCdk8sChart('my-chart', myChart);
 ```

-Note that at this moment, you cannot use AWS CDK constructs as scopes for CDK8s constructs, or vise versa.
-This is why we use `new cdk8s.App()` as the scope of the chart itself.

 ##### Custom CDK8s Constructs

 You can also compose a few stock `cdk8s+` constructs into your own custom construct.
 However, since mixing scopes between `aws-cdk` and `cdk8s` is currently not supported, the `Construct` class